 Lei Jun is China's eleventh most extravagant individual and 118th in the world.
 Xiaomi is the world's fourth most important innovative startup in the wake of getting $1.1 billion subsidizing from financial specialists, pegging Xiaomi's valuation at more than $46 billion.

-History And Origin Of Xiaomi Corporation
+History Of Xiaomi Corporation

-Xiaomi was established in April 2010 by Lei Jun.
+Xiaomi was founded in April 2010 by Lei Jun.
 MIUI, the ROM made by Xiaomi, turned into an immense achievement and has been ported to numerous gadgets.
 Since 2014, MIUI can be downloaded and installed in more than 200 gadgets in both English and Chinese.
 By the end of 2013, Xiaomi had more than 30 million MIUI clients around the world, an impressive figure for a youthful organization.